chapter eleven

 This chapter covers

-• Creating custom easing functions for natural-feeling motion
+• Creating custom easing functions for more natural motion

-As you surf the web, you occasionally come across pages that offer beautifully crafted interface transitions and other animated effects.
-You can't quite put your finger on why these effects work; you only know that they somehow feel just right.
-This chapter will help you understand why certain effects create such a positive response because there's a good chance that the math behind those effects involves Bezier curves.
+As you surf the web, you occasionally encounter pages with beautifully crafted interface transitions and other animated effects.
+You can’t quite put your finger on why these effects work; you only know that they somehow feel just right.
+This chapter explains why certain effects create such a positive response.
+And there is a good chance the math behind those effects involves Bézier curves.

-Before diving into CSS syntax and implementations of Bezier curves, it's crucial to understand what Bezier curves actually are and how they work mathematically.
-Think of a Bezier curve as a mathematical recipe for creating smooth, flowing lines between points.
+Before diving into CSS syntax and implementations of Bézier curves, it’s crucial to understand what Bézier curves are and how they work mathematically.
+Think of a Bézier curve as a mathematical recipe for creating smooth, flowing lines between points.
 These lines can be gentle and gradual or sharp and dramatic, depending on how you configure them.

 11.2.1 The cubic-bezier() function